Skip to main content

 FieldDescription

-Access-Token headerDevice access token (configured in step above)
+Access-Token headerDevice access token configured on the platform

-device_number in bodyDevice number assigned by the platform
+device_number in bodyDevice number assigned by the platform, for example D001

 JSON bodyArbitrary telemetry key-value pairs